Blue October: "Everything We Lost in the Fire", Happy Birthday and "Hot Stuff" (2024–2025)

 In March 2024, Blue October released a new single, "Everything We Lost in the Fire" (with lyrics by Justin Furstenfeld and music by Matt Noveskey and Paco Estrada).
 The song broke into the Top 40 on both the iHeartRadio and Billboard Alternative Airplay charts, making it the band's twentieth Top 40 single.
 At the time of its release, press reported that the song was the title track to the band's forthcoming thirteenth studio album, with the caveat that the album title was tentative During the summer of 2024, Blue October embarked on a nationwide triple headliner tour with Switchfoot and Matt Nathanson, playing mostly outdoor venues and rotating the lineup order each night.
 Following the tour, Blue October took a break from touring until 2025.
 They plan to record their next album in 2025, as well as staging some special events to coincide with the band's 30th anniversary, and re-release of their back catalog.

-Spinning the Truth Around Part III, an album featuring remixes and covers, was expected to be released in late 2024.
-In the summer of 2024, Justin Furstenfeld posted the cover artwork for the remix album on social media, confirming the album to have been re-titled Happy Birthday.
+In the summer of 2024, Justin Furstenfeld posted the cover artwork for a remix album on social media, confirming the album Spinning the Truth Around Part III being re-titled Happy Birthday.
 The album, which contains remixes from the band's previous five albums as well as two previously unreleased songs, was released to streaming services on Justin Furstenfeld's 49th birthday, December 14, 2024.

 On March 31, 2025, Blue October's latest single, "Hot Stuff", was released.
 It debuted at number 33 on the iHeartRadio Alternative Top 40 chart, making it their 21st song to break into the top 40.
-In the summer of 2025 Blue October played a tour to celebrate their 30th anniversary as a band, and released their first four albums on vinyl for the first time as a box set entitled "The Collected Series".
+In the summer of 2025, Blue October played a tour to celebrate their 30th anniversary as a band, and released their first four albums on vinyl for the first time as a box set entitled The Collected Series.
 At the concerts, the main set featured only songs from the first four albums, and an encore of fan favorites and radio hits, including "Hot Stuff".
 For their Fall 2025 "We Didn't Die Young" tour, the set featured songs with a theme of perseverance through loss and other obstacles, and the band was joined by guitarist Will Knaak.
 "Hot Stuff" and "Everything We Lost in the Fire" were issued on physical media, as a limited edition 12" vinyl single that was only available for purchase at the concerts.

+20th anniversary of Foil and tour (2026–present)

-In 2026, for the 20th anniversary of their most successful album Foiled, Blue October plan to release it on vinyl for the first time, and stage a tour in which they will play all the songs from the album from start to finish.
-Later in 2026 they plan to release their long-awaited thirteenth studio album.
+In 2026, for the 20th anniversary of their most successful album Foiled, Blue October released it on vinyl for the first time.
+The band also scheduled a tour into 2027 and will play every song from the album from start to finish.
+Prior to the tour, they released official music videos for "Congratulations", "18th Floor Balcony" and "She's My Ride Home" via their website and social media.
+In late 2026, they plan to release their long-awaited thirteenth studio album.